Presentation House Cultural Society

 We actively recognize that our work and art takes place on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.

-Presentation House Theatre (PHT) Nestled in the heart of North Vancouver’s Lower Lonsdale, Presentation House Theatre has become a neighbourhood cultural hub, providing the community with a dynamic mix of professional theatre, music, and dance productions — all just a Seabus away from downtown Vancouver.
+Presentation House Theatre (PHT) Nestled in the heart of North Vancouver’s Lower Lonsdale, Presentation House Theatre has become a neighbourhood creative hub, providing the community with a dynamic mix of professional theatre, music, and dance productions — all just a Seabus away from downtown Vancouver.
 We are the North Shore’s professional theatre company.
-For more than 40 years, we’ve entertained audiences with innovative programming and quality professional productions in our wonderfully intimate space.
+For more than 40 years, we’ve entertained audiences with innovative programming and quality professional productions in our wonderfully welcoming space.
 We are committed to presenting and producing shows of the highest standard, and appealing to the diversity of North Shore audiences.
 We proudly offer programming for children and youth, adults young and old.

 PHT Mandate Presentation House Theatre believes that professional theatre is for everyone.
 Every show we present or produce will be of the highest professional standard while also appealing to the diversity of the North Shore.
 We are proud to offer programming for children and youth, adults young and old, the music aficionado and the innovative and emerging dancers.
 We are the cultural hub in your own backyard.